amousset/php-weathermap-zabbix-plugin/README.md

 ## TODO

 * Improve the Zabbix API part or use an existing library
-* Add support for links and graphs on nodes, and maybe other link attributes
+* Add support for other link attributes

 ## License